 💳 If you had a Majestic subscription, include the date of purchase, platform (Apple or Google Play), and receipt ID.
 Ask if a refund is possible.

-1. Use a New Number and Email on Feeld
+1. Sign Up With a New Number and Email on Feeld

-Make sure the email was never linked to Feeld or any flagged social account.
+When signing up for a new Feeld account, make sure the email you use was never linked to an old Feeld profile or any flagged social media/dating app accounts.

 As for the phone number, use a non-VoIP, unused SIM number.
 Avoid VoIP & public numbers, like Google Voice, Burner, or Hushed.

-DatingZest often works better because it offers real, non-VoIP numbers that work on Feeld and other dating apps anonymously.
+DatingZest works better for banned Feeld users because it offers anonymous, real, non-VoIP numbers that work on Feeld and other dating apps.

-2. Sign Up on Feeld on a Different Device
+2. Sign Up for a Feeld Account on a Different Device

-The best option is to use a different phone entirely.
+The best way to come back from a Feeld ban is to use a different phone entirely.
 If not, use the Factory Reset option on your phone.

 - On Android, uninstall Feeld, clear app data/cache, reset GAID, block backups, and log out of your old Google ID.